cloudinary/cloudinary_dart/CONTRIBUTING.md

 #### Check on your pull request

 Go back to your pull request after a few minutes and see whether it passed muster with Travis-CI.
-Everything should look green, otherwise - fix issues and amend your commit as described above.
+Everything should look green.
+Otherwise, fix issues and amend your commit as described above.

-#### Be Patient
+#### Be patient

-It's likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems.
-Hang on there!
+It's likely that your change won't merged and that the nitpicky moderators will ask you to do more, or to fix seemingly minor issues.
+Hang in there!

-#### Thank You
+#### Thank you

 Please do know that we really appreciate and value your time and work.
 We love you, really.